-Participants and faculty create a course plan to meet individual student needs using the four-year schedule of Leadership and Educational Administration Department courses and the four-year service course schedule (of other School of Education courses).
+Participants and faculty create a course plan to meet individual student needs using the Department 4-Year Course Schedule.
 This process is completed during Orientation.
 (See Appendix C for course plan templates, Appendix D for a list of courses and descriptions, and Appendix E for course schedules.)